slabko/notes/README.md

 # notes
-An application I use for "LiveJournal-ing" with Markdown and MathJax
+The application I use for "LiveJournal-ing" with Markdown and MathJax

 ## Running